Latest News

 Sources said that as the Trump administration looked at other equity investments it could make after MP, they realized it didn't have the authority from Congress to fund a floor price.

-According to two sources, this realization was partly triggered by an inquiry made by members of the Senate Armed Services Committee.
-They asked Pentagon staff to meet last year in order to explain why MP Materials had received support for a price floor and the administration's investment strategy in the minerals sector.
+According to two sources, this realization was partly sparked by an inquiry made by members of the Senate Armed Services Committee.
+They asked Pentagon staff to meet last year in order to explain the reasons why MP Materials received support for a price floor and the strategy the administration had adopted to invest in the minerals sector.

 (source: Reuters)